Define once. Run everywhere.

 kubectl apply -f k8s/manifests.yaml

-The included k8s/README.md is explicit that this is a starting point — before real production add Ingress + TLS, resource requests/limits, liveness/readiness probes, an autoscaler, and proper secret management (Sealed Secrets / external-secrets), and prefer managed datastores where you can.
+The included k8s/README.md is explicit that this is a starting point — before real production add Ingress + TLS, liveness/readiness probes, an autoscaler, and proper secret management (Sealed Secrets / external-secrets), and prefer managed datastores where you can.
+Once you're running for real, node-level cost optimization (Karpenter, Cast AI) is the natural next stop — outside what Stacktora generates, but worth knowing about.

 Push to GitHub